unimi-dse/531ababf/README.md

 ?flightsanalysis
 ```

-### Get data
+### Analyze

-The function `catch()` reads a .csv file from an URL and filters
+The main function of the package is `analyze()` with no input values.
+It’s useful to both see the correlation between the variables ‘arrival
+delay’ and ‘distance’ and to calculate the average delay for American
-American Airlines data.
-Since the dataset is quite big, you might have
+Airlines flights departed from New York in 2013.
+Since the dataset is
-to wait a bit for the download to be completed.
+quite big, you might have to wait a bit for the download to be
+completed.

-### Plot
+### Select a carrier

-The function `obs()` plots arrival and departure delays of American
-Airlines flights to show that the two variables are correlated.

-### Average American Airlines arrival delay

-The function `mean_arrdelay()` shows the average arrival delay for
+The function `select_carrier()` shows the average arrival delay for a
-American Airlines flights departed from NYC in 2013.
+selected carrier.
+But first type `?select_carrier` to understand how it
+works.